Drex3l/SammysAuto/README.md

     }
 }
 ```
-Now, we run the Identity scaffolder, to pave the way to work with user account fuctionality;
+Next, using the Entity Framework, we scaffold User Account related templates into existence;

 ```bash
 dotnet aspnet-codegenerator identity -u ApplicationUser -fi "Account.Register;Account.Login;Account.Logout" -f

 ```

-#### Model
-We add custom fields to the **Identity** framework database by means of the Application User class;
+We then add custom fields to the user account database table provided by the **Identity** framework, by means of the **Application User** class;

 ```bash
 vim Area/Identity/Data/ApplicationUser.cs